 The Vancouver City Planning Commission is the City’s oldest citizens’ body.
 Established in 1926 as the Vancouver Town Planning Commission, its first task was to develop a master plan for growing City of Vancouver.
 The Commission contracted Harland Bartholomew and Associates to create the plan.
-The resulting Bartholomew Plan, completed in 1929, estbalished the basic layout for the city that we have today.
+The resulting Bartholomew Plan, completed in 1929, established the basic layout for the city that we have today.

-The Commission’s current advisory role was estbalished in 1977 under By-law 5064.
+The Commission’s current advisory role was established in 1977 under By-law 5064.
 Under this mandate, the Commission has addressed many significant urban issues and opportunities in areas including housing, governance, public consultation, transportation, land use and public realm.
 Its activities have included original research, conferences, pubic consultations, competitions, study groups and speaker presentations.

 Highlights from the history of the Vancouver City Planning Commission:

 |2020||With the planned 2020 Summit canceled due to COVID-19, Commissioners pivoted to online meetings and events:

 In June, the VCPC convened a panel of current and past Commissioners to discuss the question “How can we create a post-pandemic Vancouver that is just, equitable, decolonized, and inclusive for all?”

 In October, the Vancouver City Planning Commission’s Chronology Project linked the past to our future by hosting a panel discussion 102 years after the 1918 influenza epidemic to explore how the influenza changed Vancouver and whether we should anticipate similar changes in the months and years ahead.